Is this unassuming kitchen spice the key to kidney health? Is ginger good for our kidneys if consumed in moderation?

 What Is Ginger?

-What is ginger in the first place?
 Ginger is actually a plant with long spiky green leaves.
-What we know as ginger is actually this plant’s root.
+The ginger we’re familiar with as an ingredient in our cooking is actually the root of this plant.

 Forms of Ginger